 In one of the comments on the Cream Gin Fizz had a good point that milk back in 1905 was probably a little heavier in the fat content than the 2% or 1% that most people drink today.
 So when old cocktails call for milk, they probably had a fairly decent fat content.

-As for calories, there isn’t much you can do except avoid cream based cocktails, or use moderation.
+As for calories, there isn’t much you can do except avoid cream-based cocktails or consume in moderation.